menlodoug/Cryptocurrencies/README.md

 # Cryptocurrencies

-Completed all instructions for the Module 18 challenge.
+Completed all instructions for the Module 18 challenge.  ***Sunday night uploaded a second, scaled version of Challenge ("Challenge - Scaled.ipynb"), along with 2 versions of the scaled scatter plot - the first has all actively traded cryptocurrences.
+The second excludes 2 outliers, TurtleCoin and BitTorrent that appear to be outliers.***

 1. Loaded the preprocessed cryptocurrencies dataset (crypto_data.csv) and indexed to the first column, which is the ticker.
 2. Loaded the data in a Pandas DataFrame named “crypto_df”.
 3. Removed all cryptocurrencies that aren’t trading.
 4. Checked for cryptocurrencies that don’t have an algorithm defined.
 All did.
-No removals/
+No removals.
 5. Removed the "IsTrading" column.
 6. Removed all cryptocurrencies with at least one null value.
 7. Removed all cryptocurrencies without coins mined and one that had a negative # (Fiii) .
 8. Stored the names of all cryptocurrencies in a DataFramed named coins_name, and used the crypto_df.index as the index for this new DataFrame.
+***8(b)  Scaled cryptocurrency units in "Challenge - Scaled.ipynb" by dividing by 1 billions***
 9. Removed the CoinName column from the crypto_df DataFrame.
 10. Created dummies variables for all of the text features, and store the resulting data in a DataFrame named X.
 11. Used the StandardScaler from sklearn to standardize all of the data from the X DataFrame.